pdp10/sbpipe/docs/source/developer_manual.md

   | - scripts/
   | - tests/
 ```
 These folders will be discussed in the next sections.
-In SB pipe, Python
+In SBpipe, Python
 is the project main language.
 Instead, R is essentially used for computing
 statistics (see section configuration file in the user manual) and for
 generating plots.
 This choice allows users to run these scripts independently
-of SB pipe if needed using an R environment like Rstudio.
+of SBpipe if needed using an R environment like Rstudio.
 This can be
 convenient if further data analysis are needed or plots need to be annotated
 or edited.